Kees1958/3P-Matrix-lite/README.md

 1. Keep startup mode in level 1 (allow all)
 2. Choose for random surfing mode 2 or 3
-3. Choose for risky browsing mode 4 (uBlockorigin/uMatrix hard core users can use level 5)
+3. Choose for risky browsing mode 4

+Level 5 is only added for hard core uBlockorigin/uMatrix users